 “Empower women with the knowledge, skills, and resources necessary to improve their financial health and ultimately build financially secure and independent lives.
 You have money questions and concerns.
 We have answers.
 We understand the nuances of being female in today's financial world.
 Our team has eliminated mountains of debt, saved thousands of dollars, and invested responsibly for a financially secure future.
 We're now on a mission to guide other females to success on their own financial journeys.”

-Women Who Money was co-founded by Amy, who blogs at Life Zemplified, and Vicki, who blogs at Make Smarter Decisions.
+Women Who money's founders are Amy, who blogs at Life Zemplified, and Vicki, who blogs at Make Smarter Decisions.
 They have expanded their team to five members and encourage guest posts from other women.

 Check it out here – https://womenwhomoney.com/